Skip to main content

 • Direct loans.
 A federal student loan borrowed directly from the U.S. Department of Education to attend a participating school.

-• Loan discharge.
+• Loan discharge or loan forgiveness.
 Cancellation of a borrower's obligation to repay all or a portion of the remaining principal and interest owed on a student loan.

 Income-driven repayment